Xeljavin/ReautomationMod/README.md

 I will also continue to update the mod status and provide information on mod parts that are currently in development or finished.
 Right now, I'm working on the "actual" in-game contents.

 In the meantime, you can just wait and do something else.
 If you would like to contribute, please message me first.
-If you have feedbacks and/or reports, create an [issue](https://github.com/Xeronaus/Cedaruke/issues).
+If you have any feedback and/or reports, create an [issue](https://github.com/Xeronaus/ReautomationMod/issues).

 # License

-Cedaruke is licensed under [GNU GPL v3.0](https://github.com/Xeronaus/Cedaruke/blob/main/LICENSE)
+Reautomation is licensed under [GNU GPL v3.0](https://github.com/Xeronaus/Cedaruke/blob/main/LICENSE)

 # Others